VladSaaS/VladSaaS/README.md

 - 👋 Hi, I’m @VladSaaS
-- 👀 I’m interested in providing HR & People Analytics services to small businesses as well as career coaching to individuals interested to advance in their career or find a job
+- 👀 I’m interested in providing people analytics consulting to small businesses and not for profit organizations
-- 🌱 I’m currently learning front-end web development through Codecademy and people analytics through Lighthouse Labs
+- 🌱 I’m currently learning web development and data analysis through Codecademy
-- 💞️ I’m looking to collaborate on data analytics projects directed at supporting not for profit organizations in Ontario, Canada
+- 💞️ I’m looking to collaborate on people analytics projects directed at supporting not for profit organizations in Ontario, Canada
 - 📫 You can reach me through LinkedIn: https://www.linkedin.com/in/vpop/

 <!---